joansalasoler/vpype-gscrib/docs/dev-guide.md

 G-code commands define specific machine instructions within the system.
 These commands are implemented using enums and mapped to their corresponding G-code instructions.
-The `GBuilder` class provides high-level methods to generate and manage these commands.
+The `GCodeBuilder` class provides high-level methods to generate and manage these commands.

 The following steps outline how to add a new G-code command.